"

 Morris, representing Savitt, argued to Colbath that the cases should move to Coates because of additional time it takes for her and Savitt to travel to the North County Courthouse — time that translates into fees charged to the senior.

-Maguire rejected this notion in his own letter to Colbath on Jan.
+his own letter to Colbath on Jan.
 20. He represents Daniel Schmidt, who litigated for months to force the resignation of Savitt as guardian for stroke victim Carla Simmonds.
 Schmidt is now Simmonds’ guardian and is fighting Savitt’s fee requests in court.

 His lawyer told Colbath that Savitt and Morris could have saved Simmonds thousands of dollars in fees by resigning but instead chose to vigorously litigate with Schmidt for months.